ww-driving/nd013-c1-vision-starter/c1_report.md

 ### Summary
 In this project, we use Tensorflow object detection API to find objects in camera images.
 We start with Resnet-50 as the baseline, then incrementally add random color distortion as data augmentation, try Adam optimizer, and use Resnet 101 as a deeper model.
-The results of the experiments are summarized in the following table:
+The results of the experiments are summarized in the following table (ignoring experiment 4):

 | Metric | #1 Baseline | #2 Color distortion | #3 Adam optimizer | #5 Resnet 101 |
 |-------------------------------------------------------------------------|-------|-------|-------|-------|